beeb/beeb-li/src/lib/posts/optimizing-text-offset-calculation.md

 ## Introduction

 Over the past few months, I've been working on a [linter for the Solidity language](/blog/announcing-lintspec).
-Initially, the tool, written in Rust, used [slang](https://nomicfoundation.github.io/slang/) as its parser because that was the best option at the time.
+The tool, written in Rust, initially used [slang](https://nomicfoundation.github.io/slang/) as its parser because that was the best option at the time.
 Slang provides a very useful type to identify a position in the text (like the start or end of a source item's span):